Submissions

 Spelling

-Spelling generally follows Canadian preferences; when spelling is in question, authors should consult such references as the ITP Nelson Canadian Dictionary of the English Language.
-One exception, however, is the use of “meters” (not “metres”).
+Spelling generally follows Canadian preferences; when spelling is in question, authors should consult the Canadian Oxford Dictionary.

 Acknowledgments